cgb55/ExData_Plotting1/README.md

 For further details of each of the functions please see the comments in those functions.

+The resulting plots mirror those in the assignment but do not copy them exactly.
+Here I have made the decision to label all axes and give all plots relevant titles.

 ## Introduction

 This assignment uses data from